ianjure/ianjure/README.md

 👋 Hi, I’m Ian!
-A Python Developer and future Data Scientist.
+A Python Developer and an aspiring Data Scientist.
 👀 I’m interested in Machine Learning, Python Development, and Computer Vision stuff.

 ## **PROJECT LISTS**